a-fernandezp-2016/Fund_In_Programming/README.md

 9. Complex numbers => its own C code => ![](Complex_numbers.png)
 10. Photo Store => its own C code => ![](Photo_Store.jpg)
 11. Food for a cat => its own C code => ![](Food_for_cat.jpg)

+PS: The photos are editted by Adobe Photoshop.